jamescherti/watch-xfce-xfconf/README.md

 # watch-xfce-xfconf - Automate XFCE Configuration!
 ![License](https://img.shields.io/github/license/jamescherti/watch-xfce-xfconf)

-## Introduction

-The `watch-xfce-xfconf` command-line tool observes and reproduces XFCE 4 configuration changes.
-It monitors XFCE settings in real time and prints the corresponding `xfconf-query` commands whenever a setting is modified through the graphical interface.
+The `watch-xfce-xfconf` monitors XFCE settings in real time and prints the corresponding `xfconf-query` commands whenever a setting is modified through the graphical interface.

 Configuration changes performed in components such as `xfce4-settings-manager`, Thunar, Catfish, Ristretto, and other XFCE applications are translated into explicit `xfconf-query` commands.
 These commands reveal how XFCE 4 persists and applies configuration at the Xfconf layer.